BitcoinDesign/Guide/guide/inheritance-wallet/wallet-creation.md

 #### Enabling the recovery path

 After configuring the primary key set, the app asks the users whether they would like to enable a recovery path.
 The recovery path uses the same keys that are part of the primary key set and unlocks after 6 months of inactivity.
 If it is unlocked, only one signature will be required to spend bitcoin, instead of two.
-We have covered this in the time-based reference design as well.
+We have covered this in the [time-based recovery]({{ '/guide/savings-wallet/time-based-recovery/' | relative_url }}) reference design as well.

 {% include image-gallery.html pages = page.images_recovery-path %}